 Self-doubt and insecurity are often stopping you from listening to yourself and believing in your own judgment.
 But in the end, you only have one life and it'd be a shame if you lived it according to someone else's rules.
 I hope these 9 tips will help you learn to listen to yourself more.
 That way, you can steer your life in a happier direction!

 What did I miss?
-Is there something you’ve found especially helpful in your quest towards confidence and self-acceptance?
-I’d love to hear about it in the comments below!
+Is there something you've found especially helpful in your quest for confidence and self-acceptance?
+I'd love to hear about it in the comments below!